-ANSWER: Paragraph 44 asserts legal conclusions and therefore does not require
+ANSWER: Paragraph 44 asserts legal conclusions and therefore does not require a response.
+Paragraph 44 purports to quote from the Merger Agreement.

-Defendants respectfully refer the Court to that agreement for a complete and
+Defendants respectfully refer the Court to that agreement for a complete and accurate description of its contents.

-45. Nor is there any diligence condition.
+Nor is there any diligence condition.
 Indeed, each of Parent and Acquisition Sub represents that it "conducted, to its satisfaction, its own independent investigation, review and analysis of the business, results of operations, prospects, condition (financial or otherwise) or assets of the Company and its Subsidiaries," and that, in determining to proceed with the merger, each "relied solely on the results of its own independent review and analysis and the covenants, representations and warranties of the Company" in the merger agreement.
 Id. § 5.11.
 Parent and Acquisition Sub further acknowledge that "neither the Company nor any of its Subsidiaries, nor any other Person, makes or has made or is making any express or implied representation or warranty with respect to the Company or any of its Subsidiaries or their respective business or operations, in each case, other than those expressly given solely by the Company in Article IV," and they represent that in agreeing to the merger they were not relying on "any express or implied representation or warranty, or the accuracy or the completeness of the representations and warranties" in the merger agreement about Twitter and its business and its operations "other than those expressly given solely by the Company in Article IV."
 Id.